Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Abstract

 \section{Abstract}

-We consider a nonlinear inverse problem $\bm{y}= f(\bm{Ax})$, where observations $\bm{y} \in \mathbb{R}^m$ are the componentwise nonlinear transformation of $\bm{Ax} \in \mathbb{R}^m$, $\bm{x} \in \mathbb{R}^n$ is the signal of interest and $\bm{A}$ is a known linear mapping.
-By properly specifying the nonlinear processing function, this model can be particularized to many signal processing problems, including compressed sensing and phase retrieval.
+We consider an inverse problem $\bm{y}= f(\bm{Ax})$, where $\bm{x}\in\mathbb{R}^n$ is the signal of interest, $\bm{A}$ is the sensing matrix, $f$ is a nonlinear function and $\bm{y} \in \mathbb{R}^m$ is the measurement vector.
+In many applications, we have some level of freedom to design the sensing matrix $\bm{A}$, and in such circumstances we could optimize $\bm{A}$ to achieve better reconstruction performance.
+As a first step towards optimal design, it is important to understand the impact of the sensing matrix on the difficulty of recovering $\bm{x}$ from $\bm{y}$.

-Our main goal in this paper is to understand the impact of sensing matrices, or more specifically the spectrum of sensing matrices, on the difficulty of recovering $\bm{x}$ from $\bm{y}$.
-Towards this goal, we study the performance of one of the most successful recovery methods, i.e. the expectation propagation algorithm (EP).
-We define a notion for the spikiness of the spectrum of $\bm{A}$ and show the importance of this measure in the performance of the EP.
-Whether the spikiness of the spectrum can hurt or help the recovery performance of EP depends on $f$.
-We define certain quantities based on the function $f$ that enables us to describe the impact of the spikiness of the spectrum on EP recovery.
-Based on our framework, we are able to show that for instance, in phase-retrieval problems, matrices with spikier spectrums are better for EP, while in 1-bit compressed sensing problems, less spiky (flatter) spectrums offer better recoveries.
-Our results unify and substantially generalize the existing results that compare sub-Gaussian and orthogonal matrices, and provide a platform toward designing optimal sensing systems.
+In this paper, we study the performance of one of the most successful recovery methods, i.e., the expectation propagation (EP) algorithm.
+We define a notion of spikiness for the spectrum of $\bm{A}$ and show the importance of this measure for the performance of EP.
+We show that whether a spikier spectrum can hurt or help the recovery performance depends on $f$.
+Based on our framework, we are able to show that, in phase-retrieval problems, matrices with spikier spectrums are better for EP, while in 1-bit compressed sensing problems, less spiky spectrums lead to better performance.
+Our results unify and substantially generalize existing results that compare Gaussian and orthogonal matrices, and provide a platform towards designing optimal sensing systems.